Ackley Bridge: Production

-The first series aired from 7 June to 12 July 2017, and Ackley Bridge was subsequently renewed by Channel 4 for a second series consisting of 12 episodes.
+The first series aired from 7 June to 12 July 2017, and Ackley Bridge was renewed by Channel 4 for a second series consisting of 12 episodes.
 Following the broadcast of an eight-part third series, Ackley Bridge was again renewed by Channel 4, with the fourth series initially set to premiere in September 2020.
-However, due to the impact of the COVID-19 pandemic on television, production was postponed.
+Due to the impact of the COVID-19 pandemic on television, production was postponed.
 This meant that the premiere of the series was postponed to April 2021.
-It was later confirmed that the first episode would premiere on Channel 4 at 19 April 2021 with a revised timeslot of 6pm; the following nine episodes were released afterwards as a boxset on All 4.
+It was later confirmed that the first episode would premiere on Channel 4 at 19 April 2021 with a revised timeslot of 6:00 p.m.; the following nine episodes were released afterwards as a boxset on All 4.
 Another of the changes made to the series included the runtime, which was halved from 60 minutes to 30 minutes.
 Rebecca Holdsworth, Channel 4's commissioning executive, stated that the shortened runtime was to reflect the viewing habits of younger viewers and to give the series "a new look and feel".

 On 17 June 2021, it was announced in a report by Production Weekly that production on the fifth series of Ackley Bridge had commenced that week.
 The series premiered on All 4 on 11 July 2022.
-In November 2022, Channel 4 announced that they had decided not to renew Ackley Bridge further.
+In November 2022, Channel 4 announced that they had decided not to renew Ackley Bridge.
 In a statement, they said: "As a broadcaster, we’re immensely proud of Ackley Bridge, which over the last five series has received praise for the way in which it has tackled real-life situations and issues in an irreverent and insightful way.
 However, Channel 4 has a responsibility to continuously look for new and innovative ideas and we have made the difficult decision to not greenlight another series."